davehobbs/guide-collection-springboot2/README.md

 ## What you'll learn

-You’ll learn how to create and run a simple cloud native microservice.
-Then, you’ll update the microservice that you created and deploy it to
-Kubernetes or Knative.
-This process will be done by using the Spring Boot application stack.
-Deployment to Knative is optional depending on whether you want to Scale to Zero.
+In this guide, you’ll learn how to create and run a simple cloud native microservice based on the Spring Boot application stack.
+You’ll learn how to configure your development environment, update the microservice that you created and deploy it to Kubernetes or serverless.
+Deployment to serverless is optional depending on whether you want to Scale to Zero.

-The Spring Boot Collection provides an application stack that enables the development and optimization of microservices.
+The Spring Boot application stack enables the development and optimization of microservices.
 With application stacks, developers don’t need to manage full software development stacks or be experts on underlying container technologies or Kubernetes.
 Application stacks are customized for specific enterprises to incorporate their company standards and technology choices.

 Applications in this guide are written based on the Spring Boot API specifications, built and run with [Apache Tomcat](http://tomcat.apache.org/), and deployed to Kubernetes through a modern DevOps toolchain that is triggered in Git.